Medically reviewed by Drugs.com. Last updated on Jun 20, 2019.

 • Renal impairment: Use with caution in patients with a history of renal dysfunction; mild increases in blood urea nitrogen (BUN), creatinine, or uric acid were reported in clinical trials.
 Routine renal function monitoring is recommended in patients with a history of renal dysfunction.

 Dosage form specific issues:

 • Component ingredients: Product contains caseinate (milk-derived protein), whey (milk), and lecithin (soy).
 Do not use in patients allergic to these component ingredients or milk or soy.

 Periodic triglyceride levels in patients who meet criteria indicative of metabolic syndrome; routine renal function tests in patients with a history of renal dysfunction; periodic monitoring of hepatic function in patients with hepatic cirrhosis

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience diarrhea, dyspepsia, flatulence, or headache.
-Have patient report immediately to prescriber severe dizziness or syncope (HCAHPS).
+• Patient may experience diarrhea, abdominal cramps, nausea, flatulence, or headache.
+Have patient report immediately to prescriber severe dizziness or passing out (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.